quiver-team/torch-quiver/README.md

 ## Documentation

-Quiver provides a large number of parameters to optimise the performance of its graph samplers (e.g., TODO) and feature collectors (e.g., TODO).
+Quiver provides a large number of parameters to optimise the performance of its graph samplers (e.g., GPU-local or CPU-GPU hybrid) and feature collectors (e.g., feature partition or replication).
 Please check [API Document](docs/) for details.

 <!-- ## License